polkadot-developers/substrate-docs/content/md/en/docs/fundamentals/transaction-types.md

 For example, if a block authoring node inserts a timestamp into a block, there is no way to prove that a timestamp is accurate.
 Instead, validators might accept or reject the block based on whether the timestamp it is within some acceptable range of their own system clocks.

-As an example, the `pallet_timestamp::Call::now` function enables a block authoring node to insert a current timestamp in each block the node produces.
+As an example, the `pallet_timestamp::RuntimeCall::now` function enables a block authoring node to insert a current timestamp in each block the node produces.
-Similarly, the `paras_inherent::Call::enter` function enables a parachain collator node to send its relay chain the validation data the relay chain expects.
+Similarly, the `paras_inherent::RuntimeCall::enter` function enables a parachain collator node to send its relay chain the validation data the relay chain expects.

 ## What is a block?